WRKH: Programming

-The station is primarily classic rock.
+The station is primarily classic alternative.
 Since 2002, the station has competed with WZNF, a Gulfport, Mississippi, classic rock station.
 That station's signal can reach Mobile, WRKH's primary listening area.
 WRKH also broadcasts the syndicated John Boy and Billy Big Show on Monday-Saturday mornings, and Chip Nelson on afternoons.
 Starting with the 2016 season, as part of an agreement with iHeartMedia and the University of South Alabama, coverage of USA Jaguars football moved from WMXC to WRKH.

+HD Radio

+On June 29, 2026, WRKH-HD2 flipped from "Sports Talk 99.5" to Contemporary hit radio as "99.5 Kiss FM, Mobile's Hit Music Station."
+The station features "The Alabama Show" in mornings, based out of 103.7 The Q (WQEN) in Birmingham, Alabama.